ckcollab/django-pin-passcode/README.md

 # user to sign in as, omit this option to use a session variable instead
 # PIN_PASSCODE_USERNAME = 'eric' # uncomment this to login as "eric" after valid pin code is entered

 # the passcode required to login as the above user, using 0-9 and '#'
+# If no PIN is set, pin passcode will allow anyone to access the site
 PIN_PASSCODE_PIN = 1234

 # IP addresses to give access to automatically